hashed-io/proxy-financial-smart-contracts/docs/Tutorials/how to assign roles.md

 </br>

-8. Here we can see a new section `Assign Role to Account`.
-There's two available fields:
+8. Here, we can see a new section, `Assign Role to Account`.
+There are two available fields:

-- `Write the account name`: Here you need to type the account name of the user that you want to register on the Proxy website.
+- `Write the account name`: Here, you need to type the account name of the user you want to register on the Proxy website.

-    **Remember:** Telos accounts are always lower-case, don't worry if you capitalize the first letter, our amazing team will automatically fix it for you.
+    **Remember:** Telos accounts are always lowercase, don't worry if you capitalize the first letter; our incredible team will automatically fix it for you.

 - `Choose the role to assign`: Choose one of the displayed roles.

 </br>

-9. First type the new account name:
+9. First, type the new account name:

 </br>